tscmacdonald/bfg-fleetlists/_site/_units/emperor.md

     id: prow-battery-60-5
 notes:
   |
-    +1 Ld, may not Come To New Heading.
+    May not *Come To New Heading*.
+Bonus +1 to rolled leadership.
 May carry Shark assault boats for +5 pts.
 ---